thirumurthis/Learnings/gRPC/code/grpc-sample/README.md

 ![image](https://github.com/user-attachments/assets/6f7ec27f-ab2d-46e5-823d-493551bdf977)

-### Blog example
+### Blog code

 - The docker compose is copied, configure the Intellij to talk with the WSL2 docker deamon (optional), check the Learnings/WSL2/ directory for notes.

 - Create a protobuf package named blog, add the services for the blog to perform CRUD operation.
-Use the Gradle tool to generateProtobuf code
+Use the Gradle tool to generateProtobuf code.
-- Create a blog pacakge in the src/main/java path, with two client and server package
+- Create a blog pacakge in the src/main/java path, with two client and server package.
 - Create a Server class `BlogServer.java` and Service implementation `BlogServiceImpl.java` class.
-- The server class includes Server configuration, which also requires mongodb connections
+- The server class includes Server configuration, which also requires mongodb connections.
+- The mongodb client section should be closed at the end.